zhaw-hsb/aurora-notifier/README.md

 - src/themes/zhaw/app/zhaw-shared/form/builder/ds-dynamic-form-ui/models/lookup/dynamic-lookup-extended.component.ts
 - src/themes/zhaw/app/zhaw-shared/form/builder/ds-dynamic-form-ui/models/lookup/dynamic-lookup-extended.component.scss

 In the themes folder, the DynamicLookup files from the upper source code are added and personalized.
-The files are renamed DsDynamicExtendedLookup and inherit from the DsDynamicLookup.
+The files are renamed DsDynamicExtendedLookup and inherit from the DsDynamicVocabularyComponent.
 In the TS file, a new service must be injected, so that the submissionId is known.
 ```
 @Inject('submissionIdProvider') public injectedSubmissionId: string
 ```